 - Martha Lane Fox, Baroness Lane-Fox of Soho, English businesswoman and politician

 - Lorena Rojas, Mexican actress and singer (d.
 2015)

 - Melissa Doyle, Australian journalist and author

-- Noureddine Naybet, Moroccan footballer and manager
+- Noureddine Naybet, Moroccan international footballer and manager

 - Åsne Seierstad, Norwegian journalist and author

 - James Small, South African rugby player (d.
 2019)

 - Peter Popovic, Swedish ice hockey player and coach

 - Laura Dern, American actress, director, and producer

 - Jacky Durand, French cyclist and sportscaster